 Google Assistant integration has also now arrived (check out how to enable it right here) and works much the same as the above, which includes using any Google Assistant speaker to control older Sonos models.

-However, while Google Assistant and Alexa are both available inside the Sonos One and Beam, they can't cohabit β so you'll have to choose which one you want.
+They can't cohabit though β so you'll have to choose which one you want.
 Don't worry, you can swap them at any time, and you can even have different assistants running on different Sonos speakers in the house.

 Great news β Apple's AirPlay 2 plays nicely with your Sonos system.
 Sort of.
 Some of it at least.
-The Sonos One, One SL, Sonos Move, the second-gen Play:5, the Playbase and the newest soundbar, the Beam, are all AirPlay 2 enabled speakers and can sync up with the HomePod and other AirPlay 2 speakers.
+The likes of the Sonos One, One SL, Sonos Move, Roam, Five, Beam, the second-gen Play:5 and the Playbase are all AirPlay 2 enabled speakers and can sync up with the HomePod and other AirPlay 2 speakers.

 The rest of the bunch are not β but you can include them by pre-grouping them with one of the speakers listed above in advance.
 That's because the new Sonos speakers will act as "hubs" while the old ones will just stream the music or audio they need to.